ydb-platform/ydb/ydb/docs/en/core/dev/secondary-indexes.md

 UPDATE table1 ON SELECT * FROM $to_update
 ```

+{% note info %}

+Currently, data updating is possible using a synchronous secondary index only.

+{% endnote %}

 ## Deleting data using a secondary index {#delete}

 To delete data by secondary index, use `SELECT` with a predicate by secondary index and then call `DELETE ON`.